 Skip to main content

-“Genitourinary syndrome of menopause” (GSM) is a more accurate and inclusive term that describes the multiple changes occurring in the vaginal size, pelvic floor tissues, bladder and urethra, and the loss of sexual function and libido, caused by lowered oestrogen levels during the menopause transition and post menopause.
+“Genitourinary syndrome of menopause” (GSM) is a medical and inclusive term that describes the multiple changes occurring in the vaginal size, pelvic floor tissues, bladder and urethra, and the loss of sexual function and libido, caused by lowered oestrogen levels during the menopause transition and post menopause.

 • 1 out of 3 women suffer from sexual pain (Coady, 2015)